junhotam/InstaCart-Analysis/README.md

 # Instacart Analysis (Python)

-This repository contains work, done in Python, that was completed during my CareerFoundry course in data analytics.
+This repository contains work, done in Python, that aims at analyzing InstaCart data from 2017.

 ### *Premise*

-The premise of the project can be found [here](/Project%20Management/A4_Data_Project%20Brief.pdf), or in the project management folder.
+The full premise of the project can be found [here](/Project%20Management/A4_Data_Project%20Brief.pdf), or in the project management folder.

 Though not specified in the project brief, I applied some machine learning, employing some basic models such as a XGBoost Classifier and Market Bsket Analysis, to further the analysis done upon InstaCart's data.